Advice from equestrian real estate agent

-The idea is to have the buyer envision their own future here, and having the owner follow them around not only keeps them from openly discussing the property, it also serves as a reminder that they’re on someone else’s property, not their future dream farm.
+The idea is to have the buyer envision their own future.
+Having the owner follow them around not only keeps them from openly discussing the property, but it also serves as a reminder that they’re on someone else’s property, not their future dream horse farm.
 The buyer’s feel obligated to get the grand tour even if they hate it, which also just wastes everyone’s time.
 It’s a total bummer.
 Just don’t do it.

-Remember, the goal is to sell the property for a good price, help us out here a little.
+Remember, the goal is to sell the property for a good price, so, please – help us.